vinc/pollen.vinc.cc/README.md

 Synopsis
 --------

-[Pollen Chart](https://pollen.vinc.cc) is a website dedicated to helping exploring the [European Pollen Database](http://www.europeanpollendatabase.net/) for a better understanding of our environment in the past.
+[Pollen Chart](https://pollen.vinc.cc) is a website dedicated to help exploring the [European Pollen Database](http://www.europeanpollendatabase.net/) for a better understanding of our environment.

 Installation